mattjegan/awesome-hacktoberfest/readme.md

 ## Contribute

 Contributions are welcome!
-Read the [contribution guidelines](contributing.md) first.
+Please read the [contribution guidelines](contributing.md) first.
+Especially have the motto "quality over quantitiy" in mind.
+Hacktoberfest is there to level up coding skills, not the capability to submit arbitrary files to arbitrary repositories.

 ## License